I’m not including magnet and charter schools because they are often lottery based.

 What are the best schools in Cary?

 If you ask me the most sought after schools in Cary I would say it’s Green Hope Elementary, Davis Drive Middle School and Green Hope High.
 The schools in Cary are all good but this is the “word on the street”.
-That’s because of test scores and also the schools aren’t capped for the 2014-15 school year.
-The downside is they are very competitive and that can be stressful.
-It’s hard for a child who isn’t driven to be at the top of the class to feel successful.
+That’s because the test scores are high and the elementary and high schools have never been capped.
+Davis Drive Middle was capped for a couple of years but in 2019 is not.

 Year around and traditional schools, sometimes you have a choice.